office: 707-462-4168 x 700 / mobile: 415-533-8642

 office: 707-462-4168 x 702 / mobile: 707-272-4655

-Dave Koball serves as the Director of Viticulture for Noble Vineyard Management and is responsible for overseeing viticulture and compliance operations, developing annual farm plans, water rights reporting and managing third party certifications for sustainability, organics and Biodynamics.
-Dave runs the project management activities on all development projects; this includes a detailed proforma and cash flow, laying out the vineyard design, designing the trellis/irrigation/frost system, procuring vine and trellis pricing and a project schedule.
+Dave Koball serves as the Vice President of Viticulture for Noble Vineyard Management.
+Dave is responsible for overseeing viticulture and compliance operations, constructing annual farm plans, annual vineyard evaluations, water rights reporting and managing third party certifications for sustainability, organics and Biodynamics.
+Dave is responsible for project management activities on all development projects; this includes a detailed proforma and cash flow, laying out the vineyard design, designing the trellis/irrigation/frost system, procuring vine and trellis pricing and a project schedule.

 Dave grew up as a kid on a tractor farming olive, prune, and walnut orchards in Northern California with his family.
 He moved to Mendocino County in 1994 after working as a post graduate researcher at UC Davis to work for the Fetzer Family as a vineyard manager on certified organic vineyards in Mendocino County, which were also some of the first in the county to be certified Biodynamic.
 From there, Dave developed the mountainous Butler Ranch for Bonterra vineyards where he eventually became Vineyard Director, overseeing as many as 1,200 acres of certified organic and Biodynamic vineyards on 15 different ranches, growing 20 different varietals for large production wines, as well as highly rated vineyard designate wines.